DevExpress/devextreme-demos/README.md

     ```

 1. Use the built-in CLI to choose or enter the category, the demo name, and the technology for the new demo.

-### Bundle scripts

-You can launch demo with bundles for angular, react and vue approaches.
-To create bundles and replace the demos SystemJS configuration (`config.js`) run the following command `npm run prepare-bundles`.
-To return a run from `node_modules` run `npm run prepare-js`.

 ## ASP.NET Demos